Safety

 Long-term Safety Data

-In PRIMA, no new safety signals were reported in the 3.5-year median follow-up6
+In PRIMA, no new safety signals were reported in the 6.2-year median follow-up5,6

-TEAE overview from 3.5-year follow-up of the overall population6
+TEAE overview from 6.2-year follow-up of the HRD-positive population6

 TEAE overview table

-ARs were consistent with the primary analysis and the known safety profile of ZEJULA1,2,6
+ARs were consistent with the primary analysis and the known safety profile of ZEJULA1,6

-The TEAE-related discontinuation rate was sustained with 3.5-year follow-up1,2,6**
+The TEAE-related discontinuation rate was sustained with 6.2-year follow-up1,6,i

-1LM = first-line maintenance; ALT = alanine transaminase; AR = adverse reaction; AST = aspartate transaminase; BRCA = breast cancer susceptibility gene; BRCAm = BRCA-mutated; CI = confidence interval; HR = hazard ratio; HRd = homologous recombination deficient; TEAE = treatment-emergent adverse event.
+1L = first-line; ALT = alanine aminotransferase; AR = adverse reaction; AST = aspartate aminotransferase; BRCA = breast cancer susceptibility gene; BRCAm = BRCA-mutated; CI = confidence interval; HR = hazard ratio; HRD = homologous recombination deficient; TEAE = treatment-emergent adverse event; ULN = upper limit of normal.

 Hematologic adverse reactions (thrombocytopenia, anemia, neutropenia, and/or pancytopenia) have been reported in patients receiving ZEJULA.
 The overall incidence of Grade ≥3 thrombocytopenia, anemia, and neutropenia were reported, respectively, in 39%, 31%, and 21% of patients receiving ZEJULA in PRIMA.
 Discontinuation due to thrombocytopenia, anemia, and neutropenia occurred, respectively, in 4%, 2%, and 2% of patients in PRIMA.
 In patients who were administered a starting dose of ZEJULA based on baseline weight or platelet count in PRIMA, Grade ≥3 thrombocytopenia, anemia, and neutropenia were reported, respectively, in 22%, 23%, and 15% of patients receiving ZEJULA.
 Discontinuation due to thrombocytopenia, anemia, and neutropenia occurred, respectively, in 3%, 3%, and 2% of patients.
 Do not start ZEJULA until patients have recovered from hematological toxicity caused by prior chemotherapy (≤Grade 1).
 Monitor complete blood counts weekly for the first month, monthly for the next 11 months, and periodically thereafter.
 If hematological toxicities do not resolve within 28 days following interruption, discontinue ZEJULA, and refer the patient to a hematologist for further investigations.